Financial Samurai

 Some people used to arrogantly tell me, “Wow, you live so far away from downtown,” I think to myself: are you really justifying paying a premium in rent or purchase price just so you can live closer to work to work longer?
 You mindless fool!

-Now, there are less location snobs due to the pandemic.
+Now, there are less location snobs post pandemic.
 In fact, people who live farther away from downtown can now display reverse snobbery!
-I can’t believe you live downtown when downtown is dead!
+I can't believe you live downtown when downtown is dead!

 The best near-term real estate opportunity is buying in the less dense parts of your city.
 It is no longer “embarrassing” to live far away from downtown.
 Instead, it’s very logical and smart given we no longer need to commute as much.